KyStolos/discord-send-code-to-webhook/README.md

 2. Find the `discord-send-code-to-webhook` package, click on `Settings`
 3. Paste your webhook URL in the config field, you can have up to 3 webhooks at once, but only the first has a Keybinding for it

-### Send code to a webhook
+### Post your code to your Discord

 1. Select the code you want to share on Discord in your editor
-2. Press `ctrl+q` to send it on your first webhook
+2. Press `ctrl+q` to send it to your first webhook

-3. If you want to send it to your second or third webhook, just open the context menu (right click), and choose the appropriate webhook
+Note: If you want to send it to your second or third webhook, just open the context menu (right click), and choose the appropriate webhook